epam/edp-install/documentation/openshift_install_edp.md

     - jenkins-operator.jenkins.initImage                                # Init Docker image for Jenkins deployment;
     - jenkins-operator.jenkins.imagePullSecrets                         # Secrets to pull from private Docker registry;
     - jenkins-operator.jenkins.basePath                                 # Base path for Jenkins URL;
     - jenkins-operator.jenkins.storage.class                            # Type of storage class.
-By default: gp2;
+By default: "gp2", but it is highly recommended to use "gp2-retain".
+For details, please refer to point 8 of the Prerequisites section;
     - jenkins-operator.jenkins.storage.size                             # Size of persistent volume for Jenkins data, it is recommended to use not less then 10 GB.
 By default: 10Gi;
     - jenkins-operator.jenkins.sharedLibraries[i].name                  # EDP shared-library name;
     - jenkins-operator.jenkins.sharedLibraries[i].url                   # EDP shared-library repository link;